 The 9th and 10th Cavalry Regiments served in the Philippines in the early 1900s.
 Despite proving their military worth time and again, they continued to experience racial discrimination.
 During World War I, they were mostly relegated to defending the Mexican border.

 Both regiments were integrated into the 2nd Cavalry Division in 1940.
 They trained for overseas deployment and combat during World War II.
 The 9th and 10th Cavalry Regiments were deactivated in May 1944.

 Mark Matthews, the nation’s oldest living buffalo soldier, died in 2005 at age 111 in Washington, D.C.

 Buffalo soldiers had the lowest military desertion and court-martial rates of their time.
-Many won the Congressional Medal of Honor, an award presented in recognition of combat valor which goes above and beyond the call of duty.
+Many won the Congressional Medal of Honor, an award presented in recognition of combat valor that goes above and beyond the call of duty.

 9th Cavalry Regiment.
 1st Cavalry Division Association.